jbussdieker/rust-notes/README.md

 Macros are called using `macroname!` where the `!` differentiates it from a normal method call

 The standard library does not support random number generation but there is a `rand` crate available

+It’s possible to build documentation for all installed dependencies using `cargo doc --open`

+Normal member methods are referenced by `.`

+You can shadow previous variables by defining them again

+Variable types can be assigned using annotations which follow a colon `let guess: u32` this will create an immutable variable named guess with annotation indicating type is a 32-bit unsigned integer